 His master’s master had heard from another slaver, he informed me, that my odalisques might not arrive at the promised time, thus potentially triggering the sultan’s wrath in a manner that would be quite irreversible as far as my personal health was concerned, and he begged me to disabuse him of his well-intentioned concerns regarding the imminent non-existence of my obviously very respectable person.

-Most slavers would have quailed in the face of such a bald-faced though elegantly stated threat.
-But as I had created a valuable redhead from an equally bald-craniumed brunette just the previous night, I saw the early arrival of the sultan’s messenger—three days before the delivery was due—as an opportunity to distract from my impending and unavoidable failure to provide the full number of specified odalisques at the required time.
+Most slavers would have quailed in the face of such a bald-faced, though elegantly stated, threat.
+But as I had created a valuable redhead from an equally bald-craniumed brunette just the previous night, I saw the early arrival of the sultan’s messenger—three days before the delivery was due—as an opportunity to distract from my impending and unavoidable failure to provide the full number of specified odalisques on the agreed schedule.

 Few things instigate the garrulous violence of my tongue so much as impugning the reputable customer service of my slaving business.

 I led him behind the office, chattering loudly and inanely about the cost of couscous in hopes that the former brunette behind the storage room door would hear us and conceal her cranium.
 But when I showed my visitor in, she was still struggling to fit the bag over her head: the red wig dribbled down her chin like a barbarian’s beard.

 I rushed past, blocking the sight with my body, and yanked the canvas over her inverted coiffure.
 My mind raced.
 How could I possibly excuse a bearded odalisque?

 But I needn’t have worried.
 Her clothes were on the floor, and the messenger was lost in the rapt contemplation of regions well below her chin.

 At that moment an idea of genius bubbled above my occipital bone and inspired my throat to vibrate even as my lips formed a series of sophisticated shapes in rapid alternation.